GabrielGodfirst/smart-to-do-list/README.md

  Start the Application

-node server.js

  Usage

-1. Open your browser and navigate to http://localhost:5000.
+1. Open your browser and navigate to http://localhost.
 2. Fill out the form with task details and submit.
 3. The task will be added to the database, and an event will be created in Google Calendar.
 4. An SMS reminder will be sent 24 hours before the task due date.